LightWare-Optoelectronics/SampleLibrary/README.md

 # LightWare Sample Code
 ## Overview
 This repository contains sample code for integrating LightWare rangefinders into various platforms.
-Please visit http://dev.lightware.co.za for extensive documentation detailing the usage of these samples.

 Visit http://www.lightware.co.za for more information about the products we provide.